tellor-io/TellorDocs/getting-data/introduction.md

-Here are some technical docs for my company.
-Can you write an improved version of this in markdown?

 # Introduction

 The Tellor system allows users to request specific pieces of data, and reporters can then submit those values.
 Every piece of data that is requested, reported, and retrieved within the Tellor system is associated with a Query Type, Query Data, and a specific identifier, known as the Query ID.